 Why do I have to take the drug test in Chicago?
 Why not in my city?

 It’s a company policy.
-In the past, there have been forgeries and fake drug tests results, and then, if a driver with a forged drug test is chosen for a random drug test and it’s a positive one, they will automatically lose their job, and we will have a problem with a truck on the side of the road and undelivered load.
+In the past, there have been forgeries and fake drug test results, and then, if a driver with a forged drug test is chosen for a random drug test and it’s a positive one, they will automatically lose their job, and we will have a problem with a truck on the side of the road and undelivered load.

-We cooperate with three med labs, and safety will send you to one of them randomly for a test.
+We cooperate with three med labs, and safety will randomly send you to one of them for a test.
 As simple as that.